BOCHK Science and Technology Innovation Prize FAQs

 B-2 What is the value of STIP and where does the Prize fund come from?

-STIP is title sponsored by The Bank of China (Hong Kong) Limited with an endowment of HKD 10,000,000 for this year.
-That is HKD 2,000,000 for each field (pre-tax).
+STIP is title sponsored by The Bank of China (Hong Kong) Limited and pledges HKD 10 million annually.
+That is HKD 2 million for each field (pre-tax).

 B-3 How can the Prize money be used?